Archive for October, 2009

 Brown v Board Monument

 andrewatbrown2Driving through Topeka this morning, we stopped at the Brown v.
 Board of Education National Historic Landmark.
 Unlike the iconic Central High School in Little Rock, which we visited on a previous road trip, the physical location of the Brown landmark was not particularly significant.
-It was simply on the first floor of what was once an all-black elementary school that the eponymous plaintiff’s daughter was required to attend.
+It was simply on the … Read full post

 Advanced Bluff Induction